 Making improvements to your home

-If you are a tenant or leaseholder and would like to make improvements to your council home, it is important that you ask our permission before making any alterations.
+If you are a tenant or leaseholder, we’re usually happy for you to make some changes or improvements to your home, but you must apply for permission for any improvements you would like to make.
+Our Tenant Improvement Panel will review your application and decide whether your request is appropriate.
 If you fail to do this, we may charge you the cost of putting your home back to its original condition.

 You have the right to carry out improvements and alterations to your home, provided that we give our written permission first.